 Videoconference technology is used in connection with both spoken-language and sign-language interpreting and across different fields of interpreting including business, conference and public service or community interpreting (see also more detailed definitions).

-The viability of VCI and RI has been the subject of much debate.
+The viability of both VCI and RI has been the subject of much debate.
 While some see these forms of interpreting as ways of speeding up communication processes and providing timely access to qualified interpreters, others are concerned that they will have adverse affects on the interpreters’ working conditions and the quality of interpreting.
-Indeed, very little is currently known about the viability and quality of VCI and RI.
-Research conducted to date has generated mixed results (see research).
+Research conducted to date has generated mixed results

 Research into video-mediated interpreting has analysed the quality of the interpreter’s performance and a range of psychological and physiological factors associated with this method of interpreting; the dynamics of participant interaction; and the strategies that interpreters develop in relation to video-mediated interpreting.
 In addition, video-mediated interpreting has been investigated in terms of efficiency gains compared to onsite interpreting.
 The knowledge about video-mediated interpreting gained to date has been instrumental in advancing our understanding of its complexities and has begun to inform policies and to improve the practice of video-mediated interpreting (see research).
 Research will help to develop viable solutions for video-mediated interpreting.

 This website does not advocate the use of video-mediated interpreting.
 Its aim is to provide a point of reference for work in this field.
 It documents the results of relevant research, provides links to ongoing and completed projects in this area and makes available results including project reports, research publications and materials for training.